-Firstly in Rakshak Chakra 600 trees planted in outer chakra that represent the soldiers who protect the country at border lines.
+Firstly in Rakshak Chakra 600 trees planted in outer chakra that represents the soldiers who protect the country at borderlines.
 Rakshak Chakra also called (Circle of Protection).

-The names of heroes who was martyr while on Indian Peace Keeping Force Operations in Sri Lanka are also inscribe at the Tyag Chakra.
+The names of heroes who was martyr while on Indian Peace Keeping Force operations in Sri Lanka are also inscribed at the Tyag Chakra.

-Thirdly the Veerta Chakra (circle of bravery) is about the six important battles of the army, air force and navy.
-Which is depict in bronze in gallery walls about the battles Indian forces have fought.
+Thirdly the Veerta Chakra (circle of bravery) is about the six important battles of the army, air force, and navy.
+Which is depicted in bronze in gallery walls about the battles Indian forces have fought.

 22 trees were cut to build the memorial and 715 saplings were planted to replace them.